Members of the Security Council,

 The Candidate Countries the Republic of North Macedonia*, Montenegro* and Albania*, the country of the Stabilisation and Association Process and potential candidate Bosnia and Herzegovina, align themselves with this statement.

-The EU reiterates its deep and genuine appreciation for UNRWA’s work and for its dedicated staff who are working in an extremely difficult and challenging context.
+The European Union reiterates its deep and genuine appreciation for UNRWA’s work and for its dedicated staff who are working in an extremely difficult and challenging context.
 UNRWA is playing a vital role in the humanitarian response and in the early recovery and reconstruction in Gaza, it is an essential provider of vital services to millions of Palestine refugees, and a stabilising force in the region.
 Until a just, fair, agreed and realistic solution to the refugee issue in accordance with international law is found, UNRWA remains crucial for providing the necessary protection and essential services for Palestine refugees, and we will continue to support UNRWA in all its fields of operations, including in East Jerusalem.
-The EU recalls that together with its Member States it provided 75 percent of last year’s funding to UNRWA, welcomes the additional financial support from other and new donors, including the renewed commitment from the United States, and calls upon all partners, including Arab Gulf states, to increase their contributions to UNRWA.
+The European Union recalls that together with its Member States it is the largest contributor to UNRWA.
+We welcome the additional financial support from other and new donors, including the renewed commitment from the United States, and calls upon all partners, including Arab Gulf states, to increase their contributions to UNRWA.
 The upcoming conference hosted by Sweden and Jordan will be an important opportunity to take steps towards a sufficient, predictable and sustainable funding of the Agency.

 Please allow me to turn to the situation in Syria.

-After a decade of conflict, a political solution has yet to be reached.
 Conflict, violence and instability in Syria continue to have profound repercussions for the stability of the entire region, causing enormous human suffering, with millions of Syrians still displaced or living as refugees in other countries, which has been made clear once more in the recent devastating statistical update from the UN High Commissioner for Human Rights.

-The European Union takes note with interest of UNSE Pedersen’s proposals for a new political format and for a “step for step” approach to move forward in the political process.
+The European Union has taken positive note of UNSE Pedersen’s proposals for a new political format and for a “steps for steps” approach to move forward in the political process.

-The European Union continues to call upon the Syrian regime and its allies, and indeed upon all parties to the conflict, to fully respect international humanitarian law, and in particular to permanently cease indiscriminate airstrikes and shelling of civilians and humanitarian workers.
+The European Union continues to call upon the Syrian regime and its allies, and indeed upon all parties to the conflict, to fully respect human rights and international humanitarian law, and in particular to permanently cease indiscriminate airstrikes and shelling of civilians and humanitarian workers.
 The recent siege and the attacks perpetrated by the Syrian regime on Deraa are not acceptable.

-The European Union also notes with concern the ongoing insecurity in the northeast of Syria.
+The European Union also continues to be concerned by the situation in the northeast of Syria.
 Military action by any party in Syria renders ordinary life dangerous and intolerable for the civilian population.
 The European Union once again echoes the call made on a number of occasions by the United Nations and the Security Council for the implementation of a nationwide ceasefire, in line with UNSCR 2254 and 2532.